PistonDevelopers/piston/GUIDE.md

 ### Show Us Your Games

-[Games Made With Piston](https://github.com/PistonDevelopers/piston/wiki/Games-Made-With-Piston) We'd love to add whatever you make with Piston to the examples.
+[Games Made With Piston](https://github.com/PistonDevelopers/piston/wiki/Games-Made-With-Piston)

+We'd love to add whatever you make with Piston to the examples.

-[TODO] Explain how to submit a game.
+You can edit the page when you are added as a collaborator to the Piston project.
+Alternatively, you can also open up an issue to get your game submitted.